-(c) The employee may refuse the test, but refusal may result in dismissal or other disciplinary action.
+- (a) The test will be given to detect either alcohol or drugs, or both. - (b) The result of the test is not admissible in any criminal proceeding against the employee. - (c) The employee may refuse the test, but refusal may result in dismissal or other disciplinary action.

-1011.7.2 SCREENING TEST REFUSAL
+1011.7.2 DISCIPLINE

-An employee may be subject to disciplinary action if he/she:
+An employee may be subject to disciplinary action if the employee: